dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

   - backend
 ```

-[Scope]({{< ref component-scopes >}}) your component to make sure that only the target configured application will try to connect with the pluggable component, since it will only be running in its deployment.
-Otherwise the runtime will fail when initializing the component.
+[Scope]({{< ref component-scopes >}}) your component to make sure that only the target application can connect with the pluggable component, since it will only be running in its deployment.
+Otherwise the runtime fails when initializing the component.

 That's it! **[Apply the created manifests to your Kubernetes cluster](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-apply)**, and call the state store APIs via Dapr API.